Operator · Builder · Steward

 MBA · MA · BA · CA P&C #0D81935 · Dallas–Fort Worth, TX

-Five distribution builds across MGAs, MGUs, and Fortune 500 carriers. $800M+ in cumulative premium scaled.
+Five distribution builds across MGAs, MGUs, and Fortune 500 carriers. $800M+ in cumulative premium scaled — agency channel, small commercial multi-line, technology-led.
 PacificComp turned from a 200%+ combined ratio to underwriting profit in 32 months.

 Twenty years scaling commercial insurance distribution.
 Currently VP, National Distribution at Berkley Small Business Solutions (W.R.
 Berkley Co.).
-Founder of Seven16 Group — a holding company building for the operators most insurance technology forgets.
+Seven16 Group is the workshop where I tinker on retail-agency problems the field hasn't fixed — not a side business, just where the creativity goes.

 Ronnie O'Dell, MBA — VP National Distribution, Berkley Small Business Solutions